J\'anossy densities and Darboux transformations for the Stark and cylindrical KdV equations: Acknowledgments

 \section{Acknowledgments}

 The work of the authors is supported by the Fonds de la Recherche Scientifique-FNRS under EOS project O013018F.
 TC was also supported by FNRS Research Project T002823F.
+GR was also supported by the FCT grant 2022.07810.CEECIND.
 The authors are grateful to Percy Deift for an insightful correspondence about the KdV Trace Formula.